homjxi0e/SMBLoris_POc/README.md

 ------------------------------------------------------------------------------------------------------||

 SMBLoris works over IPv4 and IPv6, and acquiring multiple IPs on a LAN can amplify the attack.
 The amount of machines required to perform a distributed denial of service (DDoS) attack against more powerful servers is also significantly reduced
+..
+# And more my advice that learn that
+Even if it is disabled Protocl SMB Remote consumption will work